Iceland: Geology

-A great deal of volcanic activity was occurring in the Reykjanes Peninsula in 2020 and into 2021, after nearly 800 years of inactivity.
-After the eruption of the Fagradalsfjall volcano on 19 March 2021, National Geographic's experts predicted that this "may mark the start of decades of volcanic activity."
-The eruption was small, leading to a prediction that this volcano was unlikely to threaten "any population centers".

-The highest elevation for Iceland is listed as 2,110 m (6,923 ft) at Hvannadalshnúkur (64°00′N 16°39′W).

 Climate

 The climate of Iceland's coast is subarctic.
 The warm North Atlantic Current ensures generally higher annual temperatures than in most places of similar latitude in the world.
 Regions in the world with similar climates include the Aleutian Islands, the Alaska Peninsula, and Tierra del Fuego, although these regions are closer to the equator.
 Despite its proximity to the Arctic, the island's coasts remain ice-free through the winter.
 Ice incursions are rare, with the last having occurred on the north coast in 1969.

 The climate varies between different parts of the island.
 Generally speaking, the south coast is warmer, wetter, and windier than the north.
 The Central Highlands are the coldest part of the country.
 Low-lying inland areas in the north are the aridest.
 Snowfall in winter is more common in the north than in the south.
 The highest air temperature recorded was 30.5 °C on 22 June 1939 at Teigarhorn on the southeastern coast.
 The lowest was -38 °C on 22 January 1918 at Grímsstaðir and Möðrudalur in the northeastern hinterland.
 The temperature records for Reykjavík are 26.2 °C on 30 July 2008, and -24.5 °C on 21 January 1918.

+Due to climate change, Iceland is experiencing faster glacial retreat, changing vegetation patterns, and shifting marine ecosystems.
+Iceland's retreating glaciers have global and local consequences.
+Melting of Iceland's glaciers could raise sea levels by 1 cm, which could lead to erosion and flooding worldwide.

+Wildlife

+The entire country is in a single ecoregion, the Iceland boreal birch forests and alpine tundra.
+Some areas are covered by glaciers.